code-wizard91/Docker-MotorTrade/README.md

 - Step 2:

---Git Clone this repository
+Git Clone this repository
---From inside the repository run "docker-compose up -d"
+From inside the repository run "docker-compose up -d"

 ## The app is now running on your localhost on port 5000